Associate of Applied Science

 Students must receive a C grade or better in all core courses to progress to the next semester.
 Course substitutions are not accepted in the Respiratory Care program.

-The following prerequisites must be fulfilled (with grades of C or better posted) before students may begin the Program Application process.
+Students must have completed the following (with grades or C or better posted) before they may begin the application process

 General Education Requirements